tokenspice/tokenspice/README.md

 conda remove --name tokenspiceenv --all
 ```

-# C. Do Simulations, Make Changes
+# 🏄 Do Simulations, Make Changes

 ## Do Once, At Session Start